Are you looking to try the Korean hair care routine for the first time but don’t know where to start? If so, keep reading!

 No, I’m not talking about the alcohol consumption of Korean women, I’m talking about using products with alcohol, like hairspray and gels.
 Korean women tend to steer clear from these drying agents because they make the hair very brittle and strip the scalp of its natural oils.

-Instead of using hairspray when styling Korean hair, they use texturising products like the AMOS Curling Essence to keep their hairstyle in tact for longer.
-Some women don’t even use texturising agents because let’s face it – Korean hair is very thick and can retain waves for longer than fine Western hair without drying hair sprays.
+Instead of using hairspray when styling Korean hair, they use texturizing products like the AMOS Curling Essence to keep their hairstyle intact for longer.
+Some women don’t even use texturizing agents because let’s face it – Korean hair is very thick and can retain waves for longer than fine Western hair without drying hair sprays.